elopio/docs/source/includes/_glossary.md

 ## Trading Fee

 A Trading Fee is set by the [Market Creator](#market-creator) when he or she creates a new [Market](#market).
 Once the trading fee is set, it can never be increased, only decreased.
 The Trading Fee must be between 0% and 50%.
 The Trading Fee and the [Reporting Fee](#reporting-fee) are both extracted at the same time whenever [Shares](#shares) are [Settled](#settlement).
 Shares can be settled when a user amasses a [Complete Set](#complete-set) or when the market has been [Finalized](#finalized-market) and you want to close your open [Position](#position).
 The Trading Fee is designed to incentivize users to make popular markets as they stand to earn money if enough people trade on the market.
 They can then recoup their market creation cost and ideally turn a profit on posting interesting markets.
 The [Trading Fees](#trading-fees) are discussed in more details in the [Trading](#trading) section of the documentation.

+## Universe

+A Universe is a version of Augur.
+All [Markets](#market) created on Augur belong to a Universe.
+Augur will launch with only one Universe, but more can be created in the rare event of a [Fork](#fork).
+The Universe in which a Fork occurs will become a [Locked Universe](#locked-universe) and new Universes will be created, one for each [Outcome](#outcome) of the [Forked Market](#forked-market).
+After a Fork, [REP](#rep) holders can choose to migrate their REP to one of the new Universes created.
+They don't have to migrate, but Locked Universes do not allow the creation of new Markets, and therefor there will be no Markets to [Report](#report) on in the future and no fees to earn from Reporting.
+All Universes of Augur are equally valid, even after a Fork has been resolved, and can continue to operate after the [Fork Period](#fork-period) ends.
+Universes contain only the Forked Market with a [Final Outcome](#final-outcome) set to one of the possible outcomes, with a Universe created for each possibility, and no other Markets to begin with.

 ## Validity Bond